CRMT

 Share count has increased 29.7% over three years, indicating dilution.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.

-Over the past 33.2 years, a hypothetical investment of $100 in CRMT would have grown to $4808, compared to $2683 for the S&P 500.
-That represents an annualized return of 12.4% vs 10.4% for the index — confirming CRMT as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.
+Over the past 33.5 years, a hypothetical investment of $100 in CRMT would have grown to $960, compared to $3097 for the S&P 500.
+CRMT has returned 7.0% annualized vs 10.8% for the index, underperforming the broader market over this period.

 Free cash flow has been volatile over the past several years, making the quality of earnings harder to assess.